Collection David H. Brolliet, Geneva

 The Fondation Fernet Branca is currently presenting an exhibition of works owned by David Brolliet, an art collector from Geneva, Switzerland, who has been passionately committed to contemporary art for the past forty years.
 The show’s focus is the collector, his wide-ranging tastes and unorthodox approach to collecting and his commitment to contemporary art.
 It runs until September 30, 2018.

 The show features an international roster of artists, many unknown and some of them very well known.
-Some are from the collector’s home base like Lyon artist Daniel Tillier or Swiss artists like John Armleder and Sylvie Fleury, Roman Signer and Pipiloti Rist, who is represented by one of the few multi-media work in this show, a film.
+Some are from the collector’s home base like Lyon artist Daniel Tillier or Swiss artists like John Armleder and Sylvie Fleury, Roman Signer and Pipiloti Rist, an artist who is represented by one of the few multi-media works in this show, a film.

 Brolliet also resided Paris in the mid-nineties where the scene of that time is represented by Saâdane Afif, Kader Attia, Wang Du, Richard Fauguet, Marlene Mocquet, Bruno Peinado, Barthélémy Toguo, Erwin Wurm, and Chen Zhen.